 Recent research published in the journal Current Biology, has revealed that bed bugs existed long before people, and evolved long before bats, which were believed to be their first hosts.
 Using DNA samples scientists were able to trace the bed bugs evolution back over millions of years to the Cretaceous period when dinosaurs still roamed the earth.

-Though today the risk of being nipped by Triceratops or Pterodactyl is extinct, we are still vulnerable to bed bug bites, particularly when staying in travel accommodation – which is why travellers and hoteliers need to be vigilant and bed bug aware.
+Though today the risk of being nipped by Triceratops or Pterodactyl is extinct, we are still vulnerable to bed bug bites, particularly when staying in travel accommodation – which is why travelers and hoteliers need to be vigilant and bed bug aware.

 How to spot and deal with bed bugs